 The Columbia Restaurant, the oldest continually operating restaurant in the city of Tampa, can be found in Tampa's historic Ybor City neighborhood.
 The beautiful old restaurant is famous for serving traditional Cuban dishes in an environment inspired by Spanish and Cuban architecture.
-The mosaic tiles on the walls, the brick archways, the many palm trees, and the antique-styled fountain in the center of the courtyard all invoke the look of an upscale Cuban restaurant.
-The restaurant in open every day of the week, though hours differ depending on the day, and offers Flamenco Dance Shows with a six dollar cover charge on Monday through Saturday evenings.
+The mosaic tiles on the walls, the brick archways, the many palm trees, and the antique-styled fountain in the center of the courtyard all evoke the look of an upscale Cuban restaurant.
+In addition to serving food, the restaurant also offers flamenco dance shows.

 1968 of people in Spanish dress at the Columbia